RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-crdbs.md

 - Connect with redis-cli, the built-in command-line tool
 - Connect with a _Hello World_ application written in Python

-Remember we have two member CRDBs that are available for connections and concurrent reads and writes.
-The member CRDBs are using bi-directional replication to for the global CRDB.
+Remember we have two member Active-Active databases that are available for connections and concurrent reads and writes.
+The member Active-Active databases are using bi-directional replication to for the global Active-Active database.

 ![crdb-diagram](/images/rs/crdb-diagram.png)